 To wrap your vehicle yourself, follow along with the instructions in this video:

 Besides the vinyl wrap itself, the process requires a few extra tools and supplies.
 You will need an edge sealing product to hold down the portions of wrap that extend under the vehicle and around the edges of any surface, like a door or hood.
 A sturdy plastic card or application squeegee is crucial for smoothing out bubbles or wrinkles, and a heat gun is required to properly bond the vinyl.
-Find the application tools you need and browse available vinyl products.
+Find the application tools you need (Amazon paid partner link) and browse available vinyl products (Amazon paid partner link).

 Painting vs. Wrapping: How Long Each Takes